 Several programs exist within Bay County and the State of Florida to incentivize and help fund potential locating or expanding businesses.
 Target industries often qualify for these types of financial incentives.
 The Bay County EDA is the link to the State of Florida’s incentive programs and guides businesses in choosing the resource that is best suites their qualifications.

 For entrepreneurs and growing businesses, Florida offers access to capital from private, state, federal and other sources.
 The state has implemented capital formation initiatives, such as the Florida Opportunity Fund, and economic gardening programs that help Florida businesses expand by offering specialized services such as market information, leadership development, and business management tools.
-Strategic support is also available to foster the strong entrepreneurial culture in the state.
+Strategic support is also available to foster a strong entrepreneurial culture in the state.

 Access to Capital